mdhurst1/Rocky-Profile-Model/README.md

 Clone this repository and compile with your favourite C++ compiler.
 Our preferred setup is Linux and the GNU compilers, and the repository contains make files for compiling the software.
-There is more information about software requirements available on the https://rocky-profile-model.readthedocs.io/en/joss-paper/[documentation webpage].
+There is more information about software requirements available on the [documentation webpage]( https://rocky-profile-model.readthedocs.io/en/joss-paper/).

 Usage
 ==